phaustin/climatemath/greenhouse.md

 L(0) = B_\lambda(T_{sfc})t_{rtot} + (1 - t_{rtot})B_\lambda(\hat{T})
 $$
 and that this corresponds to the situation depicted in {ref}`fig:single_layer`.

 +++ {"user_expressions": []}

+### Summary

+* The Schwarzchild equation is a first-order ode that predicts the radiance along a path as a function of gas temperature and gas absorption

+* To be usefull in climate model calculations, a model has to integrate a solution along the absorber path, over all wavelengths and over a hemisphere to get the radiative flux passing through a model layer

++++ {"user_expressions": []}